 UCITS IV prohibits an entity from acting as both the management company and the depositary of a UCITS, and the entities fulfilling these roles must act independently and solely in the interests of the unitholders.72

 In relation to sub-custody, Article 24 of UCITS IV previously stated that a

-In December 2015, the Commission adopted a Delegated Regulation70 setting out the detailed Level 2 measures that relate to depositaries.
-The Delegated Regulation will apply from 13 October 2016 and includes provisions relating to:
+In December 2015, the Commission adopted a Delegated Regulation74 setting out the detailed Level 2 measures that relate to depositaries.
+The Delegated Regulation has been applicable since 13 October 2016 and includes provisions relating to: